Home » Endometriosis Treatment

 • Complexity of the Case: Deep Infiltrating Endometriosis (DIE) involving the bowel, bladder, or ureters requires a more intensive, multidisciplinary surgical approach compared to superficial lesions.

-• Hospital Choice: Costs can vary depending on the category of room and the specific hospital facility chosen for the procedure.
+• Hospital Choice: Costs can vary depending on the category of room (general, semi-private, or private) and the specific hospital facility chosen for the procedure.

 • Consumables and Technology: The use of specialized energy devices (like harmonic scalpels or cold scissors) is used to ensure precise excision while protecting ovarian reserve.